 - Jerk Ass Has A Point: James Elton when he rejects Harriet because they run in different circles.
-He didn't have to be so harsh, but there's no way she'd fit with his political lifestyle.
+What he says is true, if quite harsh.

 - Manic Pixie Dream Girl: Emma leaves all the boring important stuff to Alex.
 She's fully devoted into making other people's lives better.

 - The Matchmaker: Emma.
 At the start of the series, she's working on match #20.

 - Multicolored Hair: Emma has dark hair with ombre highlights.